stencila/dockta/README.md

 If the folder does not contain a `DESCRIPTION` file then Dockter will scan all the R files (files with the extension `.R` or `.Rmd`) in the folder for package import or usage statements, like `library(package)` and `package::function()`, and create a `.DESCRIPTION` file for you.

-Dockter checks if any of your dependencies (or dependencies of dependencies, or dependencies of...) requires system packages (e.g. `libxml-dev`) and installs those too.
-No more trial and error of build, fail, add dependency, repeat... cycles!

 #### Python

 If the folder contains a [`requirements.txt`](https://pip.readthedocs.io/en/1.1/requirements.html) file, or a 🦄 [#4](https://github.com/stencila/dockter/issues/4) [`Pipfile`](https://github.com/pypa/pipfile), Dockter will copy it into the Docker image and use `pip` to install the specified packages.